b Balance Buster Start my plan

 • The total cost (including fees) is less than staying separate

-• You have the discipline to not accumulate new debt
+• You have the discipline not to accumulate new debt